Contextualize Me -- The Case for Context in Reinforcement Learning: Related Work

-Beyond formal structures for generalization, transfer performance of RL agents has been at the center of several subcommunities within RL.
-Robustness, for example, can be seen as a subcategory of generalization where variations to the context are usually kept small and the goal is to avoid failures due to exceptions on a single task~\cite{morimoto-neurips16,pinto-icml17,zhang-iclr21b}.
-Policy transfer is also concerned with generalization in a sense, though here the goal has often been fine-tuning a pre-trained policy, i.e., few-shot generalization instead of zero-shot generalization~\cite{duan-corr16,finn-icml17a,nichol-corr18}.
-The goal in Multi-Task Learning is to learn a fixed set of tasks efficiently~\cite{yu-corl19}.
-Meta-Learning in RL usually aims at zero-shot policy generalization similar to cRL.
-This field is very broad with different approaches like learning to learn algorithms or their components~\cite{schulman-iclr16,duan-corr16,wang-cogsci17a}, generating task curricula~\cite{matiisen-ieee20,nguyen-ki21} or meta-learning hyperparameters~\cite{runge-iclr19a,zhang-aistats21}.
-Most of these methods were not conceived with cRL in mind, but many Meta-RL methods can or do make use of context information to guide their optimization~\cite{klink-neurips20,eimer-icml21a}.
+Transferring and generalizing the performance of an RL agent from its training setting to some test variation has been at the center of several sub-communities within RL.
+Robustness, for example, can be seen as a subcategory of generalization where variations to the context are usually kept small, and the goal is to avoid failures due to exceptions on a single task~\citep{morimoto-neurips16,pinto-icml17,mehta-corl19,zhang-iclr21b}.
+Policy transfer is also concerned with generalization in a sense, though here the goal has often been fine-tuning a pre-trained policy, i.e., few-shot generalization instead of zero-shot generalization~\citep{duan-corr16,finn-icml17a,nichol-corr18}.
+The goal in Multi-Task Learning is to learn a fixed set of tasks efficiently~\citep{yu-corl19}, not necessarily being concerned with generalizing outside of this set.
+Meta-Learning in RL usually aims at zero-shot policy generalization similar to \acf{cRL}.
+This field is very broad with different approaches like learning to learn algorithms or their components~\citep{schulman-iclr16,duan-corr16,wang-cogsci17a}, generating task curricula~\citep{matiisen-ieee20,nguyen-ki21} or meta-learning hyperparameters~\citep{runge-iclr19a,zhang-aistats21}.

+The previously mentioned methods were not conceived with \ac{cRL} in mind but use context implicitly.
+Many meta-RL methods, however, can or do make use of context information to guide their optimization, either directly~\citep{klink-neurips20,eimer-icml21a} or by utilizing a learnt dynamics model~\citep{kober-ar12}.
+The idea of context-aware dynamics models has also been applied to model-based RL~\citep{lee-icml20}.
+These approaches use context in different ways to accomplish some generalization goal, e.g. zero-shot generalization to a test distribution or solving a single hard instance.
+In contrast, we do not propose a specific Meta-Learning method but examine the foundations of \ac{cRL} and how context affects policy learning in general.